10 Generator Safety Tips for Power Outages

 Listen to your generator.
 If it starts acting up—making strange noises, belching smoke, or just not running like it should—shut it down.
 It’s better to be without power for a while than to risk a generator meltdown.

-Generators can shine a light during those dark times (pun intended).
-Just remember to prioritize safety to prevent accidents and ensure the well-being of yourselves and your family.
+These gadgets can shine a light during those dark times (pun intended).
+Just remember to prioritize generator safety to prevent accidents and ensure the well-being of yourselves and your family.